shreeshasn/MEASURING-NETWORKS-ON-FACEBOOK/README.md

 This Repository contains the Python code that utilized networkx, numpy and matplotlib to visualize and understand how graphs work on Facebook.

 Requirements:
-  networkx, numpy, matplotlib to be locally installed to run it
+  networkx, numpy, matplotlib, scipy to be locally installed to run it